GT-Quantum-Computing-Association/LogicalQ/docs/source/index.rst

 LogicalQ
 -----

-**LogicalQ** is a free/open-source toolkit for quantum circuit development with built-in, generalized quantum error mitigation, detection, and correction, developed by Georgia Tech students and alumni.
+**LogicalQ** is a free/open-source toolkit for quantum circuit development with generalized quantum error mitigation, detection, and correction, developed by Georgia Tech students and alumni.
 It is distributed under the `MIT License`_.

 .. _MIT License: https://en.wikipedia.org/wiki/MIT_License